haydenvega/algae_code/README.md

 2. Relationship between files

 - All the datasheets contain data for different traits.
 Each trait (maximum height, maximum width, surface area, perimeter, volume, and weight) is in its own sheet.
-The treatments included in each sheet are Initial (column suffix `_i`), Herbarium (column suffix `_h), and Rehydrated (column suffix `_r`).
+The treatments included in each sheet are Initial: column suffix_i, Herbarium: column suffix_h, and Rehydrated: column suffix_r.
 - The trait thickness varies from the above format and has one sheet per each treatment (Initial, Herbarium, and Rehydrated), for a total of three sheets.

 3. There are **no** other versions of these data.